DPH Paid Internship Program

 An illustration to demonstrate the right candidate will have the required qualification for the position.

-We encourage you to review our Program FAQs before you apply.
+We encourage all applicants to review the Program FAQs before applying.

-• Able to produce a letter of verification from your educational institution showing proof of enrollment
+• Be able to produce a letter of verification from their educational institution showing proof of enrollment

-• Able to complete and sign Criminal Offender Record Information (CORI) paperwork
+• Be able to complete and sign Criminal Offender Record Information (CORI) paperwork

-• Completed application including an unofficial transcript, resume, and three short answer responses
+• Submit a completed application, including an unofficial transcript, resume, and three short-answer responses

 Intern learning objectives